 Scolopacidae - Snipes, Sandpipers, Dowitchers

-There are 97 species in this family of birds.
-They are usually found on shorelines and in wetlands around the world, although there are some species, like the upland sandpiper, that live in grasslands.
+There are about 97 species in this family of birds.
+They are most commonly found along shorelines, mudflats, beaches, and wetlands around the world.
+However, some species, such as the Upland Sandpiper (Bartramia longicauda), live in open grasslands instead of near water.

 Did You Know?